-How are Treatment Centers Responding to COVID-19?
+How are treatment centers responding to COVID-19?

 If you have decided that a residential treatment program is the correct path to follow, then the next step is to decide which center to choose.
 One way to do this is to evaluate how each residential treatment center is responding to COVID-19.

-Outside of the way a center is responding to COVID-19, there are more methods you can use to pick which center is right for you or your loved one.
+Outside of the way a center is responding to COVID-19, there are more methods you can use to decide which center is right for you or your loved one.
 If you can’t travel to the center to find out more, other ways to obtain information include:

-• Reading about the programming – Finding out what structure and techniques a center uses will give insight into if the treatment center is right for you.
+- Reading about the programming – Finding out what structure and techniques a center uses will give insight into if the treatment center is right for you.